-In one of the projects I was involved several weeks ago, a product was failing in conducted emissions on an AC power supply line.
-Measuring with a LISN (Line Impedance Stabilization Network) the problem was related to common mode emissions.
+In one of the projects I was involved with several weeks ago, a product was failing in conducted emissions on an AC power supply line.
+Measuring with a LISN (Line Impedance Stabilization Network), the problem was related to common mode emissions.

 The designer of the circuit tried to work with a common mode choke to reduce emissions (Y capacitors were not possible for this application).